Computer Programming: Python

 Description and Objectives

 This course broadly explores principles in Computer Science, and how one can use programming to solve problems.
 Computer Science I Honors will follow the textbook Practical Programming: An Introduction to Computer Science Using Python 3.6, 3rd Edition (Gries, Campbell, Montojo).
-Programming work will be done on the cloud IDE, Cloud9 (c9.io).
+Programming work will be done using a GitHub Codespace, which students will create at the beginning of the year.

 - To become a competent problem solver using the Python programming language.